Interlake-Saints/the-late-and-great/_posts/2005-07-01-charles-lewis-clark.md

 gender: male
 obituary: https://www.legacy.com/obituaries/kingcountyjournal/obituary.aspx?n=charles-lewis-clark-chuck&pid=14472183
 ---
+When Charles was three months old, he was hospitalized with a high fever, which resulted in brain damage.
+Because of this, he took special education classes at Highland Junior High, and later at Interlake.
+Although he technically graduated from Overlake, he spent a good amount of time at Interlake in the Hearing and Neurologically Impaired Program.

+In spite of his neurological impairment, Charles received an AA degree at Bellevue Community College.
+He then worked at Denny's on Mercer Island for nine years until it closed.
+He loved and was well loved by employers and fellow workers at the Secret Garden Tea Room in Factoria.
+It was his employer's concern and compassion that led to finding Charles at home after he died.

-Charles graduated from Interlake High School in the Hearing and Neurologically Impaired Program.
-He died suddenly at home from heart disease on July 1, 2005.
+Charles died suddenly at home from heart disease on July 1, 2005.